riceissa/breathing/doc.md

 @capnolearningbook [p.
 57] has an interesting prompt, "Do you feel air hunger before the end of the exhale?"
 It made me pause because I always thought I continuously have air hunger, but actually, paying attention, I don't have it on the inhale, even if it's soft.
 Then as the exhale progresses it slowly mounts, in a subtle way.
 I've noticed that paying precise attention to when the air hunger comes one actually diminishes the air hunger.

-eventually, i think the goal is to do this exercise while walking, then while joigging, biking, etc.
+eventually, i think the goal is to do this exercise while walking, then while jogging, biking, etc.

 ## Introductory exercise: Many small breath holds